-Precision agriculture, aided by technology, has proven to increase productivity while reducing GHG emissions, steering agricultural systems towards a high-efficiency, sustainable, energy friendly and input optimized model.
-The fertilizer industry and its research partners have developed several precision agriculture solutions, ranging from mobile applications that allows farmers to send pictures of their crops and receive tailored fertilizer recommendations; hand-held sensors that can measure the N status of crops; water sensors that can assess the water requirement of plants by measuring pressure on leaves; and even simple tools like a Leaf Color Chart that that can guide farmers with their N fertilization based on leaf greenness.
+Precision agriculture, aided by technology, has proven to increase productivity while reducing greenhouse gas emissions, steering agricultural systems towards a sustainable, input-optimized model.
+The fertilizer industry and its research partners have developed several precision agriculture solutions, including mobile applications that allow farmers to send pictures of their crops and receive tailored fertilizer recommendations; hand-held sensors that can measure the N status of crops; water sensors that can assess the water requirement of plants by measuring pressure on leaves; and even simple tools like a Leaf Color Chart that can guide farmers with their N fertilization based on leaf greenness.

-An important challenge for the implementation of fertilizer BMPs is reaching out to the world's 500 million farmers worldwide, especially smallholder farmers, and make them knowledgeable in site- and crop-specific plant nutrition.
+An important challenge for the implementation of fertilizer BMPs is reaching out to the world's 500 million farmers, especially smallholders, to make them knowledgeable in site- and crop-specific plant nutrition.
 National governments can play an important role in that regard, by adopting policies prioritizing farmers' access to knowledge, inputs and markets.
-Subsidy schemes should also be tailored to the country's nutrient management performance, to promote the efficient and balanced use of plant nutrients, or to ensure farmers have access to inputs where they are under-used.
+Subsidy schemes should also be tailored to each country's nutrient management performance, to promote the efficient and balanced use of plant nutrients, or to ensure farmers have access to inputs where they are under-used.